intel-iot-devkit/how-to-code-samples/smart-stove-top/cpp/README.md

 10. Your project source files will now be available on the on the upper left of your IDE by default.<br>
 ![](./../../images/cpp/project-src-imported.png)

-### Connecting the Grove* sensors
+### Connecting the Grove\* sensors

-You need to have a Grove* Base Shield V2 connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
+You need to have a Grove\* Base Shield V2 connected to an Arduino\* compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
 Make sure you have the tiny VCC switch on the Grove Base Shield V2 set to **5V**.

 1. Plug one end of a Grove cable into the Grove IR Temperature Sensor, and connect the other end to the A0 port on the Grove Base Shield V2.<br>
 ![](./../../images/js/smart-stove.jpg)